 You can find more information about testing locations and dates on the ETS website.

 Prior to being issued a South Carolina school counseling certification, you will also need to complete a criminal background check.
 You can request fingerprint cards to be sent to you from the South Carolina Department of Education.

 Finally, you can follow the indicated steps to certification on the following webpage: Steps to South Carolina educator cerification.
-In addition, you can find requirements for certification in other fields on the South Carolina Teacher Certification Manual.

 Or, you can call the South Carolina Department of Education Office of Educator Certification at the following number: (803) 734-8466

 I'm a certified counselor from another state...